 Securities Investor Protection Corporation.
-CFG is a member of the Securities Investor Protection Corporation (SIPC).
+CFG is a member of the Securities Investor Protection Corporation (“SIPC”).
 This non-profit corporation protects the customers of its member firms against the loss of their securities in the event of the member’s insolvency and liquidation.
 Each securities customer is insured up to a maximum of $500,000 (including $250,000 for claims for cash).
 SIPC does not protect commodities accounts, nor does it protect securities accounts against losses from fluctuating market value.
 For more information on SIPC coverage, please see the explanatory brochure at www.sipc.org.
 You may also obtain information about SIPC by contacting them by phone or regular mail at Securities Investor Protection Corporation 805 15th Street, N.W.
 Suite 800 Washington, D.C.
-20005-2215 Telephone: (202) 371-8300 Fax: (202) 371-6728 E-mail: email@example.com.
+20005-2215 Telephone: (202) 371-8300 Fax: (202) 371-6728 E-mail: firstname.lastname@example.org.

 Requests for Duplicate Confirms, Statements and Form 1099’s.
-Due to rising costs, requests for duplicate confirms, account statements and Form 1099’s will incur a $35.00 fee.
+Due to rising costs, requests for duplicate confirms, account statements and Form 1099’s may incur a $35.00 fee.
 Forty-eight (48) hour advance notice is required for any such requests.
 Two weeks advance notice is required for any such requests made during the period from January 1 – April 15.

 Account Maintenance Fees.
-CFG reserves the right to charge an inactivity fee of $150.00 should your Account fail to generate three trades in any one year period commencing upon the establishment of the Account.
+CFG reserves the right to charge an inactivity fee of $150.00 should your account fail to generate three trades in any one year period commencing upon the establishment of the account.

 When you purchase securities, you may pay for the securities in full or you may borrow part of the purchase price from the clearing firm at which your account is held (the Margin Lender).
 If you choose to borrow funds to pay for securities, you will be required to open a margin account.
 The securities purchased represent the Margin Lender’s collateral for the loan to you.
-If the securities in your account decline in value, so does the value of the collateral supporting your loan, and, as a result, the Margin Lender can take action, such as issue a margin call and/or sell securities or other assets in any of your accounts held with that firm, in order to maintain the required equity in the account.
+If the securities in your account decline in value, so does the value of the collateral supporting your loan, and, as a result, the Margin Lender can take action, such as issue a margin call and/or sell securities or other assets in any of your accounts held with the Margin Lender, in order to maintain the required equity in the account.

 It is important that you fully understand the risks involved in trading securities on margin.
 These risks include the following: